TianfeiJi/Deploy-Center/README_EN.md

 #### Deploy Center
 - **Deploy Center UI**: Provides a graphical interface for users to send deployment instructions and manage tasks.
-- **Deploy Center Backend**: Receives requests from the front end, schedules deployment instructions, and sends commands to each **Deploy Agent**.
+- **Deploy Center**: Receives requests from the front end, schedules deployment instructions, and sends commands to each **Deploy Agent**.
 It is also responsible for security checks across the system.

 **Deploy Center** is deployed on a middle server that supports external network access and can receive requests from the external network.
 It is the management and control center of the entire deployment system, responsible for receiving user instructions, scheduling deployment tasks, and communicating with each **Deploy Agent**.